matrix-io/matrix-documentation/docs/matrix-core/getting-started/understanding-core.md

 The `base port` is used to configure a driver on your MATRIX device.
 This port is a `ZeroMQ PULL port` that accepts a configuration which is created as a protocol buffer.

 To send a configuration you need to send a valid message for the given driver.
 For example, the Everloop driver (LED array) uses a configuration message to set the LEDs for your MATRIX device.
-That configuration message is named `EverloopImage` and it requires 35 instances of the `LEDValue` message added to it.
+That configuration message is named `EverloopImage` and it requires multiple instances of the `LEDValue` message added to it.
 The file for where this is defined can be seen <a href="https://github.com/matrix-io/protocol-buffers/blob/master/matrix_io/malos/v1/io.proto" target="_blank">here</a>.
 The message follows:

 ```language-protobuf